 What is constructive dismissal?

-Constructive dismissal is a legal term that means you have not formally been fired, but the negative changes that the employer has made to your job are so significant that – as a matter of law – they effectively result in the termination of your employment.
+Constructive dismissal is a legal term that means you have not formally been fired or terminated, but the negative changes that the employer has made to your job are so significant that – as a matter of law – they effectively result in the termination of your employment.

 How do I know if I have been constructively dismissed?